danbz/aesthetic-programming/source/8-Queeries/Readme.md

 *Figure 4: Data structure in the web API*

 In the web console, look for a URL that starts with "https" and ends with "warhol+flowers" (something like this: https://www.googleapis.com/customsearch/v1?key=APIKEY&cx=SEARCHID&imgSize=medium&q=warhol+flowers&searchType=image).
-Just simply click it and you will see how data is being structured in the JSON file format on a web browser.
-Figure 4 above is something similar to what you see on your screen.
-There are indeed much more parameters that you can set to select more specific forms of data such as image size, image color type and image dominant color, the API that we have used in the sample code is just to demonstrate the minimal settings[^setting].
+Just simply click it and you will see how data is being structured in a JSON file format on a web browser (see Figure 4).
+There are indeed more parameters that you can set to select more specific forms of data such as image size, image color type and image dominant color, and the API that we have used in the sample code is just to demonstrate the minimal settings[^setting].

+**Cross-Origin Resource Sharing**
+Requesting, getting and loading images (and other multimedia forms like video and fonts) from a different domain will incure web sercurity problem, which is known in the area called Cross-Origin Resource Sharing (CORS).
+For this chapter and the corresponding sample code, the sample code is hosted on a local machine with a local server to run via the *ATOM* code editor, but the API request and the corresponding data is hosted outside of the origin.
+This CORS issue related to network requests so as to prevent "unsafe HTTP requests" (^w3).
+In the industry environment, it is usually configured at the web server side setting, specifically with the parameter *Access-Control-Allow-Origin* that could specifiy how network requests can be made and shared[^http].
+But for our learning and testing purposes, we have used a proxy to bypass the issue of CORS as seen in the use of global variable `let imgCORSproxy`, yet it is important to note that this is not a long term solution because the CORS proxy is not always reliable and usually it comes with the file size limitation[^add-on].

+By adding the proxy URL in front of the image URL, it allows retreiving the image outside of the local server.
 Figure 4 demonstrates how one could point at a specific data among the whole JSON file.
-In our source code, we have `getImg = data.items[0].link;`, and the first parameter data is simply the returned object from the function `loadJSON()`. `items[0]` points at the first data object (using the array concept with the first index as 0).
-The dot syntax allows you to navigate to the `link` under `items[0]`.
-This hirechary is specific to this API as other web APIs might structure their data and organization diffferently.
+Specifically, we have the line `getImg = imgCORSproxy + data.items[0].link;` and the second part of the code is to get the specified returned object (the image URL) from the JSON file.
+The name data refers to all the returned object via the callback function `loadJSON()`.
+Then `items[0]` points at the first data object (using the array concept with the first index as 0).
+The dot syntax allows you to navigate to the object `link` under `items[0]`.
+This hirechary is specific to this API as other web APIs might structure their data and organization differently.

-To learn more about the JSON file, you can go to queries > request > 0 which shows how many results are found on Google image search, what search terms have been processed and how many data are returned.
+To learn more about the JSON file, you can navigate other data objects such as queries > request > 0 that shows, for example, how many results are found on the image search, what search terms have been processed and how many data are returned.
 In the sample code, we only start with the top 10 search, but you can configure the field 'startIndex' to get the last 10 images out of 110 million.
 Furthermore, under `items` you will find the specific image data returned in the form of an array,  such as the title and the snippet of the page content.
-Although Google has provided the API to access the data, data is fundamentally collected from the public and people have no ways to question the exact algorithm in which how the data is selected and presented as top 10.
+Although Google has provided the API to access the data, data is fundamentally collected from the public and people have no ways to question the exact algorithm in which how the data is selected, prioritized and presented as top 10.

 ## Exercise in class
 ![api](ch8_5.png)